 A key part of independence building is getting involved in community events – a good NDIS provider will let you know of any upcoming events and help get you organised and ready to go.
 It’s a great way of finding hobbies and recreational activities, and a good way to get used to using public transport and to meet new people.

-There are so many more ways an NDIS provider can help build independence, so we recommend discussing these points whilst finding an NDIS provider near you to assist in your daily life.
+There are so many more ways an NDIS service provider, so we recommend discussing these points whilst finding an NDIS provider near you to assist in your daily life.

 To find an NDIS provider, visit ndis.gov.au/participants/working-providers/find-registered-provider and download the appropriate pdf file for your state or territory.
 As a care co-ordinator, you can also get in touch with Vital Home Health Services so we can point you in the right direction.